Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Small solutions only prick the surface, big trouble demands bold initiatives.
 Playing around in a corner won’t clean up a house.
 Given a certain situation, someone will need to step up to the plate and attempt a home-run.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, What now after the Paris Terrorism Attacks?
+Please use the Social Network links just below to share this information from The Explanation, What now after the Paris Terrorism Attacks?